EXCLUSIVE: Raekwon talks about the EP "The Appetition", More Music On Deck | The latest hip hop news, music and media - Mag Viral News

 The project is actually a collaboration with Red Bull Songs and was recorded at the Red Bull Music Studios.

 “It’s a three-part meal,” said Rae to Hip-Hop Wired in NYC.
 “We came together to work with Red Bull Studios.
-My team knew I wasn’t in the studio for a couple of months because we were on tour with the Wy (for my 25th birthday). ‘
+My team knew I wasn’t in the studio for a couple of months because we were traveling with the Wy to do the 25th anniversary tour. ‘

-He added: “Sometimes when you’re not off your pocket, as a boxer would say, you have to go to the gym.
-The Red Bull Studios were the gym for me at that time. “
+He added: “Sometimes when you’re not standing next to your bag, as a boxer says, you have to go to the gym.
+The Red Bull Studios was the gym for me at that time. “

-Born in Staten Islander, he has worked with some of the game’s best rappers and producers, but always keeps an eye on the upcoming times.
+The native of Staten Islander has worked with some of the game’s best rappers and producers, but always keeps an eye on the upcoming moments.

 Part of the goal was to document the creative process of a legend and hungry new jacks, and Rae was there.